AntonioGarosi/One-Thing/log.md

 > "The quest of a man to make disco music hype again"

-Yeah, that sounds fun.
+Yeah, that sounds fun but honestly is nothing more than that.
 But I've to come up with more apt ideas.
 Not before breakfast though.

 ![Breakfast](log_media/breakfast.jpg)